Assisi Tours & Trips

 Duration 5 days Destinations Rome, Assisi, Siena, Florence, Bologna, Venice, Tuscany, Montepulciano Age Range Ages 6+ Operator Omega Tours From

-Emilie, traveled in May
+Philip, traveled in June

 Visit Assisi's UNESCO-listed Basilica di San Francesco, adorned with Giotto's frescoes.
 Explore this medieval hill town's welcoming character before continuing to Siena, with free time for lunch in the historic center's charming eateries.